gorkemmeral/beautiful-jekyll/aboutme.md

 ### Get in touch

 I enjoy sharing ideas about my interests.
-Please use the social media / contact icons at the buttom of the page to get in touch, if we happen to share interests.
+I can also help with you data analytics projects.
+Please use the social media / contact icons at the buttom of the page to get in touch.